kubecost/docs/install-and-configure/install/getting-started.md

 The default Kubecost installation has a 32Gb persistent volume and a 15-day retention period for Prometheus metrics.
 This is enough space to retain data for roughly 300 pods, depending on your exact node and container count.
 See the Kubecost Helm chart [configuration options](https://github.com/kubecost/cost-analyzer-helm-chart) to adjust both the retention period and storage size.

+{% hint style="warning" %}
+Prometheus is not intended as an optional component when setting up Kubecost.
+Disabling Prometheus will result in failure to retrieve most cost metrics.
+For more information, see Kubecost's [Prometheus Configuration Guide](/install-and-configure/advanced-configuration/custom-prom/custom-prom.md).
+{% endhint %}

 To determine the appropriate disk size, you can use this formula to approximate:

 {% code overflow="wrap" %}